oroinc/documentation/backend/setup/upgrade-to-new-version.rst

     .. note::

-        If PHP bytecode cache tools (e.g. opcache) are used, PHP-FPM (or Apache web server) should be restarted after the uprgade to flush cached bytecode from the previous installation.
+        If PHP bytecode cache tools (e.g. opcache) are used, PHP-FPM (or Apache web server) should be restarted after the upgrade to flush cached bytecode from the previous installation.

+.. admonition:: Business Tip

+   Looking to harness the new trend of digital commerce?
+Check out our guide on a |B2B marketplace platform|.

 .. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin